-Figure 32.
-The Road Trench from the South and Detail of Paleosol complex at the North end of the Road Trench.
+Figure 34.
+The Road Trench from the South and Detail of Paleosol complex at the North end of the Road Trench

-Figure 33.
+Figure 35.
 Detail of organic paleosol below massive loess, north end of Road Trench.

 Excavations in 2009 in the East Lobe revealed an apparent trend for greater separation of the paleosol complex into increasingly distinct strata as we exposed Units to the North and West of our previous excavations, a trend that continued in our excavations in 2010.
 This is well illustrated in the exposure of the West Wall of Unit N17W11, shown below.
-A lack of financial resources to date these strata separately prevents us from refining our chronology of these deposits beyond the 10-12 thousand calendar years established by previous AMS dates on bones within these strata, but the possibility to do so is emerging as we explore these deposits further.
+Previous AMS dates on bones within these strata have provided a series of dates between 10 to 12 thousand calendar years.
+Three new dates were processed over the past year and will be reported on below.

-Figure 34.
-Unit N17W11 SW showing separation of Paleosol Complex strata.
+Figure 36.
+Unit N17W11 SW showing separation of Paleosol Complex strata; associated Calendar date on carbon from beneath the bone = 11,390 - 11,230 at 2 sigma.